Fill out our Membership Form today for 2021 season credit at our Farmers Market booth and self-serve Farm Stand in Huson!

 Please read the information about shares below before you sign up

-Our Farm Share program is based on a relationship between farmers and their community that keeps agricultural land healthy and sustainable.
+You can enjoy County Rail Farm’s certified organic produce and blooms by becoming a Farm Share member.
+Members pay for vegetables, fruits, and flowers in advance during the winter months to support the farm’s early season activities (like buying seed and paying employees) and use their credit at farmers market, our farm stand, or for events throughout the season.
+We use a credit based Farm Share system rather than weekly pre filled boxes: see below for more information!Our Farm Share program is based on a relationship between farmers and their community that keeps agricultural land healthy and sustainable.
 Community members support the farm by purchasing a Farm Share before the growing season.
-In return, the farmer takes good care of the land while growing quality, local, and healthy veggies.
+In return, the farmer takes care of the land while growing quality, local, and healthy veggies and blooms.

 Why a market based Farm Share?

 We’re dedicated to providing low-income families with the best produce we can offer.
-Our Farmers Markets both take EBT and have double-SNAP programs, so you get up to $20 matching from our market when you swipe your card at their booth.
+Our Farmers Markets take EBT and have double-SNAP programs, so you get up to $20 matching from our market when you swipe your card at their booth.

 Click here for more information about Double SNAP from CFAC!

 County Rail Farm is more than just a provider.
-We establish a relationship with our members.
-We are your farm.
-We have planting and harvest days when you can come to the farm and help us out (the whole family and friends are always welcome!), and we welcome you to come visit anytime.
-We believe that maintaining a close relationship with our food changes the way we eat and the way we interact with agriculture and our community.
-We want to be a positive force in the local food system, one that nourishes both bodies and communities.
-Moreover, we love hearing from you.
-Let us know what you think!
+We strive to establish relationships with our members.
+We have planting and harvest days when you can come to the farm and help us out (the whole family and friends are always welcome!), and we welcome you to come visit anytime… please call or text so we can arrange a Covid-safe visit!
+We believe that maintaining a close relationship with our food and flowers changes the way we eat and the way we interact with agriculture and our community.
+We want to be a positive force in the local food and floral system, one that nourishes both bodies and communities.